 Witches, four of them.

 Regulus took a step back, nearly slipping over as he felt sickly confusion settle over him, he lowered his wand, and they dropped theirs, at which point he was assaulted with a barrage of voices.

 "Have you come far?"

-The general confusion in the room calmed his senses; he didn't seem to be in an order stronghold.
-He looked back at the first girl, her eyes still locked on him, she was short with freckles over her nose and insanely curly hair.
+The general confusion in the room calmed his senses; he didn't seem to be in an Order stronghold.
+He looked back at the first girl.
+Her eyes were still locked on him.
+She was short with freckles over her nose and insanely curly hair.

 "I'm Regulus, Regulus Black."

-A/N Thank you for reading, prepare for the tone to change a little in the next chapter as we find out all about the witches that have had young Regulus Black land practically in their laps.
+A/N: Thank you for reading, prepare for the tone to change a little in the next chapter as we find out about the witches that have had young Regulus Black land in their laps.